 - Great communication between your teams to avoid a communication gap as pictured above.

-- Strong alignment, meaning that they don’t compete for resources or step on each other inadvertently as they work hard to achieve their priorities.
+- Strong cross-departmental alignment, meaning that departments arent' competing for the same resources as they work hard to achieve their priorities.

 - Leading indicators to let you know that you and your team are on track.